melissamonroe/sqlalchemy-challenge/README.md

 - - -

-## Bonus: Other Recommended Analyses

-* The following are bonus challenges

 ### Temperature Analysis I

 * Hawaii is reputed to enjoy mild weather all year.
 Is there a meaningful difference between the temperature in, for example, June and December?